POINT OF INFORMATION

 Answer

-The employee should call his/her supervisor prior to returning to work
+The employee should call his/her supervisor prior to returning to work and request for administrative leave to go to

-medical certificate.
-If you are charged a co payment you should submit
+the doctor to get a medical certificate.
+If you are charged a co payment you should submit the medical certificate

-the medical certificate and the co payment to your supervisor for
+and the co payment to your supervisor for reimbursement when you return to work.
+If Management denies the request

-reimbursement when you return to work.
-If Management denies the request attempt informal resolution and file a grievance against the agency.
-If you need assistance filing the grievance contact me.
+attempt informal resolution and file a grievance against the agency.
+If you need assistance filing the grievance contact

 Question